DaveSamuelson/NovemberHackathon/README.md

 * An identifier for your team that is no more than 6 chars long, lowercase and does not contain any symbols or numbers.

 <h2>What does this script deploy?</h2>
-Using your specified Team Identifer (TeamID), the following resources are deployed:
+Using your specified Team Identifer, the following resources are deployed:

-* TeamIDDevVM - An Azure Virtual Machine running Windows Server 2012 R2 with Visual Studio Community 2015 (Update 3) installed
+* DevVM - An Azure Virtual Machine running Windows Server 2012 R2 with Visual Studio Community 2015 (Update 3) installed
+        - A sample project will be copied down from Azure BLOB Storage and expanded as C:\Hackathon

 # November Hackathon